imodeljs/itwin-viewer/packages/apps/viewer-sample-react/README.md

 ## Configuration

 Prior to running or building the application, you should update the environment variables in the .env file as needed.
-This should include adding a valid projectId and iModelId as well as updating the authorization client and backend configuration as needed.
+This should include adding a valid contextId and iModelId as well as updating the authorization client and backend configuration as needed.

 ## Available Scripts